 Business and Agricultural Property Relief

-To maximize the benefits of these exemptions, it’s essential to plan your estate carefully.
+To maximise the benefits of these exemptions, it’s essential to plan your estate carefully and well in advance.
 By understanding the available exemptions and reliefs, you can ensure that your beneficiaries receive the maximum amount possible.
+As we say at MP Estate Planning — plan, don’t panic.

 Planning Ahead: Inheritance Tax Strategies